Ryan-Rutledge/ProjectEuler-J/README.md

 ##Synopsis

 The scripts in this project solve the corresponding problems provided at [projecteuler.net](https://projecteuler.net) while using the fewest number of characters as possible.
-The only time that the efficiency of a script takes priority over its length is when the more terse solution takes an inexcusably longer amount of time to finish running (e.g. 5 minutes vs 5 seconds)
+The only time that the efficiency of a script takes priority over its length is when the more terse solution takes an inexcusably longer amount of time to finish running (e.g. 5 minutes vs 5 seconds).

 ##Examples

 ###Solution Priority

-It is possible to find the 100001 prime number with both the following scripts:
+It is possible to find the 100001<sup>st</sup> prime number with both the following scripts:

 1. `p:100001`
 2. `p:>:1e5`